AnalogJ/scrutiny/docs/INSTALL_MANUAL.md

       # The path to the Scrutiny frontend files (js, css, images) must be specified.
       # We'll populate it with files in the next section
       path: /opt/scrutiny/web

+  # if you're runnning influxdb on a different host (or using a cloud-provider) you'll need to update the host & port below.
+  # token, org, bucket are unnecessary for a new InfluxDB installation, as Scrutiny will automatically run the InfluxDB setup,
+  # and store the information in the config file.
+If you 're re-using an existing influxdb installation, you'll need to provide
+  # the `token`
+  influxdb:
+    host: 0.0.0.0
+    port: 8086
+#    token: 'my-token'
+#    org: 'my-org'
+#    bucket: 'bucket'
 ```

 > Note: for a full list of available configuration options, please check the [example.scrutiny.yaml](https://github.com/AnalogJ/scrutiny/blob/master/example.scrutiny.yaml) file.